 Joan Wheelis, M.D.

 Dr. Wheelis received her M.D. from Boston University and completed her psychiatric residency at McLean Hospital in Belmont, MA in 1989.
 She founded Two Brattle Center in 1996 and has been its Director since that time.
 In addition to her work at Two Brattle Center, Dr. Wheelis is an Assistant Clinical Professor at Harvard Medical School and teaches at the joint Massachusetts General Hospital / McLean Hospital Psychiatric Residency Program.
 Additionally, Dr. Wheelis is a Training and Supervising Analyst at the Boston Psychoanalytic Society and Institute.
 In 1997, Dr. Wheelis began training with Dr. Marsha Linehan at the University of Washington in Dialectical Behavioral Therapy and has been a DBT Trainer with Btech since 2002.
-Currently Dr. Wheelis is the DBT consultant for the Gunderson Residence at McLean Hospital.
+Currently Dr. Wheelis is the DBT consultant for the Gunderson Residence at McLean Hospital, and Director of the Adult DBT Training Clinic.
 Dr. Wheelis's interests include the treatment of borderline personality disorder and suicidal behavior.

 Matthew Jerram, Ph.D.